 Should I study in the first place?

-To find out whether you should attend university in the first place, it is helpful to think about what is important to you, how you can reach your career goals, and how you can further develop your skills and talents.
+It is important to consider what is important to you, how you can achieve your career goals and deepen and develop your skills and talents.

 You can read more about the potential advantages and disadvantages of pursueing a univesity degree down below.